J0rgeSerran0/J0rgeSerran0/README.md

 I have been awarded as **Microsoft MVP** during 16 years (2001-2017), I love the technology and help to others.

-I have written more than 10 technical books and (more than 100) technical articles for specialized magazines in the past, I have published technical videos as well.
+I have published videos and courses, written more than 10 books and more than 100 articles for specialized magazines in the past.

 At present, I write technical posts on my blog [here](https://geeks.ms/jorge/), sharing and **always learning**!